saucelabs/sauce-docs/docs/secure-connections/sauce-connect/faq.md

 ## Are there any special parameters when using a PAC file in real device tests?

-No, though you cannot use the `localhost` address with iOS.
+No, though you cannot use the `localhost` address with iOS and Android.

 ## Will Sauce Connect Proxy work with dynamic allocation of real devices?